nocobase/website/content/articles/how-to-build-efficient-crud-apps/index.md

 Let’s dive into a real-world example to see how NocoBase transforms the CRUD app development process.

-Imagine you are the tech lead at a mid-sized software company, and your team has been tasked with building a project management system for a rapidly growing startup.
+Imagine you're the tech lead at a mid-sized software company, tasked with building a project management system for a rapidly growing startup.

 The traditional development approach would take at least two weeks, but the client needs a working prototype in just three days.